Krutyolkin/K2View-Academy/academy/CDC/Training_Level_1/10_cdc_certification_exam.md

 #### Question 17: Search

-The search does return any customer by the ID number.
+The search does not return any customer by the ID number.
 What can be the reason for it?

 \- A: The customers stored in Fabric do match the searched value.